kermitt2/delft/doc/sequence_labeling.md

 [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2018. https://arxiv.org/abs/1810.04805
 ```

 * __BERT_CRF__ transformer architecture, for fine-tuning and a CRF as final activation layer.
-Any pre-trained TensorFlow BERT models can be used (e.g. DistilBERT, SciBERT or BioBERT for scientific and medical texts).
+Any pre-trained BERT model from the HuggingFace Hub can be used (e.g. DistilBERT, SciBERT or BioBERT for scientific and medical texts).

 * __BERT_CRF_CHAR__ transformer architecture, for fine-tuning, with a character input channel and a CRF as final activation layer.
 The character input channel initializes character embeddings, which are then concatenated with BERT embeddings, followed by a bidirectional LSTM prior to the CRF layer.
-Any pre-trained TensorFlow BERT models can be used.
+Any pre-trained BERT model from the HuggingFace Hub can be used.

 * __BERT_CRF_FEATURES__ transformer architecture, for fine-tuning, with a generic feature channel (feature matrix can be provided in the usual CRF++/Wapiti/YamCha format) and a CRF as final activation layer.
-Any pre-trained TensorFlow BERT models can be used.
+Any pre-trained BERT model from the HuggingFace Hub can be used.

 * __BERT_CRF_CHAR_FEATURES__ transformer architecture, for fine-tuning, with a character input channel, a generic feature channel and a CRF as final activation layer.
-Any pre-trained TensorFlow BERT models can be used.
+Any pre-trained BERT model from the HuggingFace Hub can be used.

 All RNN models (LSTM/GRU/CNN) can further uses ELMo contextualized embeddings to improve results: